HubSpot-Academy/quickstart-guide-to-react-in-cms/README.md

 In addition to direct local previews of JS partials and modules, you can preview your local JS component inside of live HubL-rendered pages.
 To do that you first need to create a page:

 - Go to Control Center
-- Click “Create”, ”Create Landing page”, write a page name, and click “Create page”..
+- Click “Create”, ”Create Website page”, write a page name, and click “Create page”..
 - Switch your active theme to “CMS React Theme - HubSpot Academy Quickstart Lesson”, and select one of the CMS React theme templates
 - Give that page a name in the settings tab, then publish that page and preview it.